WHY DO WHALES BEACH?

 An encounter with a painful noise from a military sonar or oil industry airgun at a great distance does not cause problems for diving whales; they simply swim to the surface and raise their heads out of the water, or they swim off in the opposite direction.
 On the other hand, the sudden encirclement by a series of rapidly changing ambient pressures (seaquakes) that overwhelm each animal’s ability to compensate is a nightmare come true for a pod of odontocete down on a feeding dive.
 Injury to the entire diving pod is inevitable.

 The position of the animals when exposed is also critical.
 For example, if the whales were swimming straight down towards the bottom, the increased pressure would roll over them from head to tail.
 On the other hand, if they were swimming straight up to the surface, the pressure would roll over them from tail to head.
-It would seem to be far more dangerous if the whales panicked and bolted for the surface because the air in the cranial air spaces would have no avenue of evacuation.
+It would seem to be far more dangerous if the whales panicked and bolted for the surface because the expanded air in the cranial air spaces would have no avenue of evacuation.
 On the other hand, the leveled-off position would seem safer during seaquake exposure.
-Maybe this is why odontocete always swim towards the bottom and back to the surface at an angle of about 30 degrees.
+Maybe this is why odontocete always swim towards the bottom and back to the surface at an angle of about 30 degrees?

 During seaquake exposure, the volume of air contained in each cranial air space increases and decreases in lockstep with the ongoing external pressure oscillations.
 While the size of each cranial air spaces rapidly changes, the size of the nearby non-compressible bones, internal organs, muscles, fat, and blood remain the same.
 This rapid fluctuation in cranial air volume situated next to stationary anatomical parts establishes shearing forces that can easily induce barosinusitis, barotitis media, labyrinthine fistula, and other pressure-related diving injuries similar to sinus barotrauma, the most common injury in human scuba divers.

 The evidence for seismically-forced changes in the overall size of the cranial air spaces is found throughout the anatomy of odontocete.
-Much evolution has taken place to adapt these animals to seismic pressure changes; however, evolution was forced to make compromises between protecting diving whales from seaquakes and enabling them to dive deeper and acoustically sense their prey in total darkness.
+Much evolution has taken place to adapt these animals to seismic pressure changes; however, evolution was forced to make compromises between protecting diving whales from seaquakes and enabling them to dive deeper and acoustically detect their prey in total darkness.
 Said differently, toughening their sinuses would have altered both their maximum diving depth and their acoustic reception.
-Much is to be discovered about seaquake-force evolutionary adaptations coupled with their ability to detect seismic precursors.
+Much is to be discovered about seaquake-forced evolutionary adaptations coupled with their ability to detect seismic precursors.

 This researcher is not the first to suggest an injury in the cranial air sinuses and air sacs would knock out their sense of direction.

 It is also postulated herein that fewer pods stranded a hundred years ago because the oceans were not so noisy.
 In my opinion, in a quiet sea, feeding pods could hear micro-quake precursor signals in time to surface and raise their air-filled heads out of the water.
-It might also be that a noisy surface ship underway near a pod of diving whales, might also mask micro-quake precursors.
-If this is indeed true, it might be the main reason why mass strandings are increasing as the size of stranded pods grows smaller and smaller.

 Another reason for the increase in pod strandings is overfishing by more than 500,000 purse seining vessels that drag huge nets across the surface entrapping schools of sardines, mackerel, anchovies, and other small fish that ball up a few feet below the surface.
 These schools blanketed the oceans a hundred years ago.
-In those days, seaquake-injured pods, unable to dive, could have easily fed themselves by swimming down a few feet into one of these schools with their large mouths open wide.
+In those days, seaquake-injured pods, unable to dive, could easily feed themselves by swimming down a few feet into one of these schools with their large mouths open wide.
 Bumping into a tightly-pack school of fish every few days would have provided enough nourishment and the fresh water to sustain them during a recovery period that probably lasted ~3 weeks.
 Once they started to dive again, they would be forced to find a new feeding grounds, spreading their species all around the globe.
 As it stands now, with very few schools of surface fish to help them recover, seaquakes alone might eventually cause the collapse of pelagic odontocete populations.

 Click here to read a more about seaquake-induced navigation failure in pelagic odontocete.